 We collaborate with academic programs to support student success through programs, services, individual assistance and resources designed to enhance faculty development.

 This includes assessing and prioritizing needs, setting goals, and working towards accomplishing the goals.

 You learn by doing in our Clinical Skills Center.
-The center offers both in-person and telehealth Simulated Patient (SP) encounters, which allows students to hone critical clinical skills in a controlled environment.
+The center offers both in-person and telehealth Standardized Patient (SP) encounters, which allows students to hone critical clinical skills in a controlled environment.